Skip to main content

 Sync data channel

 This option specifies whether to synchronize data channel.
 Switch it on if component hangs when trying to establish data connection, i.e., on using commands list, upload, download.
+Only enabled when a cryptographic protocol is selected.

 Data connection type